An in-depth report on the causes, diagnosis, treatment, and prevention of urinary incontinence.

 - The patient may be asked to cough or strain to evaluate changes in bladder pressure and signs of leakage.

 notcontract during bladder filling.
 Severe contractions at low amounts of administered fluid will result in the feeling of urinary urgency.
-Stress incontinence is suspected when there is no significant increase in bladder pressure or detrusor muscle contractions during filling, but the patient experiences leakage if abdominal pressure increases (such as with coughing or straining).
+Stress incontinence is suspected when there is no significant increase in bladder pressure or detrusor muscle contractions during filling, but the person experiences leakage if abdominal pressure increases (such as with coughing or straining).

 To determine whether the bladder is obstructed, an electronic test called uroflowmetry measures the speed of urine flow.
 To perform this test, the patient urinates into a special measuring device.